-Keith was born in Luxembourg and is currently doing his 3rd year medical studies in Vienna, where he became active with UAEM in 2015.
-Starting out locally with a lovely dedicated group, he quickly caught the international wind and has been working on social media and communications within the UAEM Global R&D Campaign.
-As a new member of the ECC, he is enjoying the fight for access and innovation in medicine.
-In his free time, Keith takes pleasure in running and convincing people of evidence-based medicine.
+Keith was born in Luxembourg and is currently doing his 4th year medical studies in Vienna, where he became active with UAEM in 2015.
+Starting out locally with a lovely dedicated group, he quickly caught the international wind and is now on his 2nd term within the ECC fighting for access to medicines.
+In his free time, Keith learns Swedish and takes pleasure in running.

-Peter tends to think he is almost done with med school.
-In fact he still has about 2 years to go before graduating from Charité Berlin.
+Peter is a final year med student at Charité Berlin.
 He comes from Halle an der Saale (the place where Georg Friedrich Händel was born), thinks table tennis players are respected sportsmen (because he is one himself) and loves to do Origami.
+He researches drug development and citation biases.
 Be aware: If you ask him about where to publish research, you may very well end up in an emotional discussion about access to knowledge!

 European Empowerment Committee (EmCom)

 Solveig is a third year medical student at the University of Oslo.
 She has been a part of UAEM since 2015 and is now in her second year in EmCom, and is the national coordinator for Norway.

 She is a part of EmCom because she wants to help people gain the skills, knowledge and confidence necessary to become advocates for change.
 She is inspired by seeing the impact we can have as a student organisation and by working with all the amazing people in UAEM.
 Apart from studies and UAEM her interests include playing and listening to music, reading and snowboarding.